ovh/docs/pages/platform/ai-training/00_CONCEPTS_jobs/guide.en-gb.md

 ## Going further

--   You can check the [OVHcloud documention on how to create a data](../create-data).
+-   You can check the [OVHcloud documentation on how to create a data](../create-data).
 -   You can check the [OVHcloud documentation on how to submit a job](../submit-job)

 ## Feedback